This is the featured image of the Process Your Dance Piano blog article.

 ~Piano Layer 3 - Solo (Unprocessed)

 As demonstrated, each piano layer has a distinct timbre and sound character.
-The first, our primary piano sound, is a full-bodied piano with a substantial amount of resonance.
+The first, our primary piano sound, is a full-bodied piano with substantial resonance.
 It has a powerful sound that nearly covers the entire frequency spectrum.

 While the first piano layer features a slightly narrower stereo image, the second layer introduces a wider stereo image since it has been slightly processed with a chorus effect.
 Compared to the first layer, its energy focuses on the mid frequencies, while the low and high frequencies are diminished.